nataliasitko/istio/docs/user/04-00-istio-custom-resource.md

 ### EgressGateway

-Defines configuration for Istio Egress Gateway.
+Configures the Istio Egress Gateway.

 Appears in:
 - [Components](#components)